Generic stabilizers in actions of simple algebraic groups: Notation

-Given $a \in \N$, we write $\Z_a$ for the cyclic group of order $a$, $Dih_{2a}$ for the dihedral group of order $2a$, and $S_a$ and $Alt_a$ for the symmetric and alternating groups of degree $a$; in addition we write $U_a$ for a connected unipotent group of dimension $a$.
+Given $a \in \N$, we write $\Z_a$ for the cyclic group of order $a$, $Dih_{2a}$ for the dihedral group of order $2a$, and $S_a$ and $Alt_a$ for the symmetric and alternating groups of degree $a$; in addition we write $U_a$ for a connected unipotent group of dimension $a$ and $T_a$ for a torus of dimension $a$.

 Given $a \in \N$ and $\kappa_1, \dots, \kappa_a \in K$, we write $\diag(\kappa_1, \dots, \kappa_a)$ for the diagonal $a \times a$ matrix whose $(i, i)$-entry is $\kappa_i$.

 Given $a, b \in \N$, we write $(a, b)$ for their highest common factor, and we set